aws-samples/mlops-pipeline-prestodb/blog_post.md

 #### [Amazon VPC](https://aws.amazon.com/vpc/) Network Configurations

--   We will also define the network configurations where your machine learning model will reside in the [`config`](./config.yml).
+-   We also define the network configurations for your machine learning model and operations in the [`config`](./config.yml).
 In the `aws` section, specify the [enable_network_isolation](https://docs.aws.amazon.com/sagemaker/latest/dg/mkt-algo-model-internet-free.html), `security_group_ids`, and `subnets`: